 The needs of freedom of opinion and expression

-Needs of freedom of opinion and expression: Support mechanisms for expressing opinions and issues in the media
+Support mechanisms for expressing opinions and issues in the media.

 Legal representation procedures

-Defending those whose rights have been violated by the security authorities and agencies to achieve their personal safety through the appointment of attorneys for them.
+Appointing attorneys those whose rights have been violated by the authorities and security agencies to secure their personal safety.

 Personal safety needs